 Over the past few weeks, efforts to stop the spread of COVID-19 have included a self-quarantine order and the closing of public and workspaces.
 Dani Fallin, a professor at the Department of Mental Health at Johns Hopkins, says that social isolation can cause a series of mental health illnesses like anxiety and depression.
-If left unmanaged, chronic loneliness can lead to other serious health issues like strokes, alcoholism, a compromised immune system, and early death.
+If left unmanaged, chronic loneliness can lead to other serious health issues like strokes, alcoholism and a compromised immune system.

 Fallin says that in addition to coping with social isolation, people are having to deal with the influx of difficult news about the viral outbreak and cope with the anxiety that threat brings.
 To deal with this, he suggests recognizing that it’s normal to feel the way we do and seek out professional mental health resources, especially if the stress is acute.

-Here are five other, more generic ways to overcome feelings of isolation and loneliness:
+Here are five other ways to overcome feeling isolated and alone:

 1. Realize you’re never alone: Loneliness is a feeling and not a fact.
 Just like other limiting thoughts, the idea of ‘I am alone’ holds no truth.
 There are plenty of people out there, both strangers and loved ones, who can offer counsel or a safe space when you need it.
 If you’re feeling alone, schedule quality time with family or friends either in person or virtually.
 Don’t have anyone in your immediate circle?
 You can reach out to a number of online and in-person support groups, or attend events, like Meetup or Internations, where you can go as a single person and make new connections.

 2. Spend time with people you feel connected to: Often when people say they’re lonely, what they’re really saying is that they don’t have anyone who understands them and can empathize with what they’re going through.
 It’s not the quantity of our connections that matter, but the quality.
 We need to surround ourselves with people who have a positive influence on us and who ‘get us’.
 These are the people whom you can call at 3am when you have an emergency.
-If you have such people in your life, make an effort to stay in touch, and if you don’t, actively search for your tribe by going to the right places.
+If you have such people in your life, make an effort to stay in touch.

 The Indian guru Prabhat Ranjan Sarkar once said “You are never alone or helpless.
 The force that guides the stars guides you too.”
 When you feel alone, look up at the stars and take in the vast expanse of our Universe.
 The interconnectedness you see in the constellations mirrors the interconnectedness in human society.
 Like stars in a galaxy, we can all shine brighter when we can love and support one another.